2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 ## Where and how can you learn it?

-### Free

 - Learn how [_VMware_ empowers AI/ML](https://www.vmware.com/products/vsphere/ai-ml.html), including a link to **free** _NVIDIA_-powered hands-on labs.
-- There are a number of free (and paid) AI courses on [Coursera](https://www.coursera.org/).
+- There are a number of free and paid AI courses on [Coursera](https://www.coursera.org/).
 At the moment the most highly rated course is _[AI for Everyone](https://www.coursera.org/learn/ai-for-everyone)_.
 - _Helsinki University_ offers a free _[Elements of AI](https://www.elementsofai.com/)_ online course.
 - News, courses, videos, toolkits and more are available from _[Learn with Google AI](https://ai.google/build/machine-learning/)_.
-- _edX_ offers free (and paid) courses in [Artificial Intelligence](https://www.edx.org/learn/artificial-intelligence) and [Machine Learning](https://www.edx.org/learn/machine-learning).
+- _edX_ offers free and paid courses in [Artificial Intelligence](https://www.edx.org/learn/artificial-intelligence) and [Machine Learning](https://www.edx.org/learn/machine-learning).
 - _Microsoft_ offers free courses in [Azure AI Services & Azure Machine Learning](https://learn.microsoft.com/en-us/training/browse/?expanded=azure&products=ai-services%2Cazure-machine-learning).

-### Paid

 ## What would you need to run AI/ML or even Large Language Models in your lab?

 ### GPU

 Although some AI/ML workloads are capable of running without a GPU, having a GPU can significantly improve performance.
 AI/ML workloads can take advantage of common commodity GPUs from the likes of _AMD_ and _NVIDIA_.
 At present _NVIDIA_ GPUs are the most commonly used and supported.
+The more GPU VRAM your video card has, the more performant and capable AI/ML can be.
+Ideally your GPU should have at least 8 GB of VRAM.

 #### NVIDIA